fontlabcom/getgo-fonts/getgo-fonts/cc0/medi/medi.md

-## GetGo Medi
+## GG Medi

-GetGo Medi is a Didone serif font.
+GG Medi is a Didone serif font.

 It contains 103 glyphs, and supports 102 characters from the Unicode blocks: Basic Latin, General Punctuation.